20mm Oerlikon Light Antiaircraft Gun

 Rate of fire 480 rounds per minute

 The Swiss Oerlikon is usually regarded as a successful design, and it was certainly a vast improvement over heavy machine guns firing solid shot.
 It won high praise for its performance at the Battle of the Eastern Solomons, where it accounted for at least half of all the Val dive bombers that attacked the American carriers.
 It was calculated that by September 1944 the Oerlikon had accounted for 32 percent of all identifiable antiaircraft kills by the Pacific Fleet.
-It was usually shipped in single free-swinging mounts with splinter shields.
-Fire control was initially based on simple optical sights, but the Mark 14 gyroscopic computing gunsight was developed early in the war.
-As the war progressed, ships undergoing refit tended to ship additional guns wherever there was enough space on deck to bolt one down, limited only by magazine capacity and top weight.
-(The single free-swinging mount, gun, and shield weighed about 1700 lbs [770 kg]).

-The sustained rate of fire of most models was much reduced by the need to pause and reload the 60-round magazine.
+The sustained rate of fire of most models was much reduced by the need to pause and reload the 60-round drum magazine.
 An experimental quad mount using belted ammunition would have had a sustained rate of fire of 150 rounds per minute, but was superseded by by twin 40mm Bofors mounts.

 References